Everything you need to know about the jewelry can be found right here in our FAQ | Sharon Z Jewelry | Shop Handmade Sustainable Jewelry San Francisco

 Do you offer hypo-allergenic jewelry?
 I am allergic to silver and gold.

 Yes.
-I offer jewelry made from 950 Palladium - an alloy of palladium and ruthenium.
+I offer jewelry made from Platinum 950 which is alloyed with ruthenium.
 Both of these metals are in the platinum family and are not usually reactive to your skin.

 Does your jewelry contain Nickel?